swarupm3/FPGA-Camera-Project/README.md

 This determines how strict or lenient the detector is:

-- **Lower threshold → stricter detection**
+- **Lower threshold → more permissive**
-  - Fewer pixels qualify as skin
+  - Fewer pixels need to qualify as skin
-- **Higher threshold → more permissive**
+- **Higher threshold → stricter detection**
-  - More pixels qualify as skin
+  - More pixels need to qualify as skin

 Threshold updates apply immediately on the next pixel clock.